mnot/I-D/dnsop-onion-tld/draft.md

 # Security Considerations {#security}

-.onion names provide access to "hidden" services; that is, the identity and location of the server is obscured from the client.
+.onion names are often used provide access to "hidden" services; that is, the identity and location of the server is obscured from the client.

-This property can be compromised if:
+This property can be compromised if, for example:

 * The server "leaks" its identity in another way (e.g., in an application-level message), or
 * The access protocol is implemented or deployed incorrectly, or